 Bob Huggins still wants to coach college basketball again after his unfortunate exit from West Virginia University.

 MORGANTOWN, West Virginia — Bob Huggins can’t live without college basketball.
 Or at least he doesn’t want to live without it.
-Huggins has made that clear over the past couple of weeks, claiming that he did not resign from his position as the head coach of the Mountaineers.
+Huggins has made that clear ever since his unfortunate arrest and forced resignation, claiming that he did not resign from his position as the head coach of the Mountaineers.

-Huggins still believes – despite all reason suggesting otherwise – that once he finishes rehabilitation for his reported alcoholism, he will once again take over the West Virginia basketball program.
-As delusional as that sounds, Huggins and the people surrounding him truly believe it.
+Remember, Huggins believed – despite all reason suggesting otherwise – that once he finished rehabilitation for his reported alcoholism, that he would once again take over the West Virginia basketball program.
+As delusional as that sounds, Huggins and the people surrounding him truly believed it.